How Extraction Works

 Continuous Calibration

-The self-healing system does not just react; it measures its own accuracy.
+The extraction pipeline does not just react; it measures its own accuracy.
 Every extraction tier is continuously benchmarked via an LLM-as-validator pipeline across a static 208-URL B2B/B2C corpus.

 Read the full calibration methodology →